cdapio/cdap/docs/courses/source/exercises/e01_reactor_sdk.rst

 - Unzip the download
 - Open a command line window, go to ``/bin`` and run ``reactor.sh start``
 - Open a browser window, go to ``http://localhost:9999``
-- Follow the steps of the *Log Analytics Application* Quickstart Tour
+- Follow the steps of the *Log Analytics Application* Quick Start Tour
 - When finished, shut down the Reactor with ``reactor.sh stop``

 These steps are online at ``http://continuuity.com/developers/quickstart``